-In October 2019, the District entered into an additional reimbursement agreement with the developer under which the developer will advance the District for the cost of improvements within the District.
-The District agreed to repay these advances with interest at the prime rate plus 1.5% per annum from the date of the advances.
+On October 9, 2019, the District entered into a public improvements acquisition and reimbursement agreement with the Developer under which the District agrees to reimburse the Developer for district public improvements with simple interest at the prime rate plus 1.5% per annum from the date of the advances.
 This agreement will terminate at the earlier of full repayment or 20 years from the date of this agreement at which point any remaining obligations, including principal and accrued interest, will be considered fully forgiven and there will be no further obligation under this agreement.
-As of the year ended December 31, 2022, the outstanding developer advance totaled \$19,107,973 and the accrued interest related to the developer advance totaled \$1,103,906.
+As of December 31, 2023, the outstanding developer advance totaled \$9,752,398 and the accrued interest related to the developer advance totaled \$1,868,446.